nikita03565/city-road-network/README.md

 3. Activate virtual environment.
 4. Install dependencies `pip install -r requirements.txt`.

 For example usage refer to `examples` directory.
+Expected sequence is to download data, run gravity to model to obtain OD matrix and run simulation (naive, smarter or sumo).
+Additionally you can export the data to PostgreSQL w/ PostGIS or Neo4j.